Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

         - I would like to add a page with tutorials (text & video) and the ability to be tutored online by the user's artist of choice.

     -   ### 404 Page
-        - I will add a colourful and friendly custom 404 error page to help the user navigate back to the hompage if they enter an incorrect URL.
+        - I will add a colourful and friendly custom 404 error page to help the user navigate back to the Homepage if they enter an incorrect URL.
 I will achieve this by following the below Github documentation:
          [Github Documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site).

 ## Wireframes